 This is a fully synthetic 75W-90 oil.
 When I first got the car selecting 2nd gear was very difficult, changing the oil to Sin 75 (now ProGear) made a huge difference.
 Bill Smith said it has much better anti-scuff properties which should make for longer gear life.
 1st gear is a bit problematic in Aprilias and very expensive to replace.
 Check the level regularly and replace every 3 years.

 Penrite Gear Oil 140 (mineral) Similar to the original Lancia 140EP specification.
-Helps keep the diff quiet and less leaks along the pinion shaft!
+Help keeps the diff quiet and lessens leaks along the pinion shaft!

 Penrite Gear Oil 140.
 Capacity 300ml